 Looking for a shiny dark red apple with creamy white flesh and a satisfying crunch?
 Look no further than Empire Apples!

-Empire Apple is a shiny red American apple cultivar known for its attractive appearance and general hardiness.
+The Empire Apple is a shiny red American apple cultivar known for its attractive appearance and satisfying crunch.
 This type of apple sets itself apart with its unique sweet and tart flavor combo, and it has a remarkable ability to withstand bruising, making it especially perfect for a lunch on the go!
 Empire Apple was bred at the Geneva NY at Cornell University in the 1940s.

 Empire Apples have a fun story behind them, and they have a lot to offer in several different ways.
 Let’s take a deeper look into the ins and outs of Empire Apples!